art-bazhin/spred/README.md

 const counter = writable(0);
 ```

-To get the value of the atom, you need to call it without arguments.
+To get the value of the signal, you need to call it without arguments.

 ```ts
 /*...*/